Mathematics & Computing Faculty Overview

 The Mathematics and Computing Faculty has a team of highly qualified specialist teachers.
 Faculty leadership is shared amongst four staff; a Head of Faculty, deputy, lead practitioner and Head of KS5.

 At Key Stages 3 and 4, all students have 6 hours of Mathematics lessons per fortnight.
-Students in Year 7 are in mixed ability classes and other years are loosely set according to their ability.
+All year groups are loosely set according to their ability.
 Students are regularly assessed, and setting is reviewed termly to ensure all students are placed in classes that provide appropriate levels of access and challenge.

 Students in Year 9 study Computing for one hour a week.
 They are given an introduction to the use of one note, the tool through which the curriculum will be delivered, coding, including Python and pseudo code, and computational thinking.
 Students are then in a position to make an informed choice to study GCSE Computer Science as an option in Year 10.